Face-to-face assessment FAQs

 If you have additional evidence that you have not already submitted, please bring this with you and tell the health professional.
 They will ask you to send it to the DWP after your assessment.

-After your appointment, you will receive a link to your recording by text message or email, and a separate text message with a one-time password.
+If you have asked us to record your assessment, after your appointment you will receive a link to your recording by text message or email.
+You will receive a separate text message with a one-time password.
 The password will expire after 24 hours and can only be used once to access and download your recording.
 This is to protect you and the information you provided at your appointment.

 If you would like a CD copy of the recording, please let the health professional know.
 We will also keep a copy of the recording.